jomeno/modelok/package/README.md

 # modelok

-Pronounced 'model okay'.
-This is a simple JavaScript object validation library.
+Pronounced 'model okay' is a simple JavaScript object validation library.

 The primary goal is to be lightweight and super easy to use in JavaScript environments regardless of your framework (React, Vue, Angular etc).